Skip to content

 • Audio-Technica AT2020USB+ ($100–$130): Broadcast-quality audio in a straightforward USB package.

-Headset microphone ($30-$80): Practical if you prefer monitoring audio through headphones.
-HyperX Cloud II and SteelSeries Arctis 7 offer good audio quality for both speaking and listening.
+Headset microphone ($30–$80): Practical if you prefer monitoring audio through headphones.
+HyperX Cloud II and SteelSeries Arctis 7 both offer solid quality.

-Lavalier (lapel) microphone ($20-$50): Clips to your clothing, stays close to your mouth, extremely discreet positioning.
+Lavalier (lapel) microphone ($20–$50): Clips to your clothing, stays close to your mouth, extremely discreet.
 Rode SmartLav+ is consistently recommended.

 Audio Tips That Matter

-• Use headphones or earbuds to prevent echo — the feedback loop of your mic picking up speaker audio is one of the most common audio problems new streamers encounter
+• Use headphones to prevent echo — the feedback loop of your mic picking up speaker audio is one of the most common audio problems new streamers encounter

 • Enable noise suppression in your streaming software — OBS and most platforms have this built in